talking2wall/Communication_LTD/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci;
 ```

-After you ran this long query, you should be able to see 2 new tables appear in your database.
+After you running this query, you should be able to see 2 new tables appear on your database.

 ## 2. Install Flask and other dependencies
 Download the source code, and run this command from the main folder: